sraatgn/mountainpeaks-intervisibility/README.md

 ## Example Results
 An example of the result: network of visible peaks from Pietra di Bismantova
 ![An example of the result: network of visible peaks from Pietra di Bismantova](repoimg.png)

+### Note: analyze a different area
+It is possible to analyze a different area by adjusting the bounding box used (`bbox_geom`) to download data for a different region.
+However, this is possible only for the DEM and mountain peaks analysis (`scripts/dem_and_peaks.ipynb` and QGIS), because the trail data used in `scripts/trail_analysis.ipynb` is available for the Emilia-Romagna region only.
+To perform the complete analysis by integrating the trails and viewpoint data for a different area of interest, an alternative trail data source may be used.

 ## Authors
 - Sara Tegoni [@sraatgn](https://github.com/sraatgn)